chrisjosuedev/invoo-api/README.md

 ✨ Rest API to help business owners to manage their inventory and invoicing.

 ## ⚡️ Description
-SAAS that simplifies stock management, ensures accurate billing, and provides tools to help businesses stay organized and efficient.
+SAAS that simplifies stock management for small entrepreneurs, ensures accurate billing, and provides tools to help businesses stay organized and efficient.

 ## 👨‍💻 Documentation OpenAPI
 > Test with `Prod Env` or `Dev Env` if your using in your localhost.